strawHatRobby/CS-169.1.x/docs/part_2_restful_thinking.md

 #### Self Check Question

 <details>
-  <summary>Enumerate the player actions that could cause changes
+  <summary>List the player actions that could cause changes
 in game state.</summary>
   <p><blockquote>Guess a letter: possibly modifies the lists of correct or incorrect
 guesses; possibly results in winning or losing the game.